benedettaliberatori/benedettaliberatori.github.io/_posts/papers/2023-08-23-anomalyclip.md

 coming-soon: false
 bibtex: |-

-    @article{zanella2023delving,
+  @article{ZANELLA2024104163,0
-    title={Delving into CLIP latent space for Video Anomaly Recognition}, author={Zanella, Luca and Liberatori, Benedetta and Menapace, Willi and Poiesi, Fabio and Wang, Yiming and Ricci, Elisa}, journal={arXiv},
+  title = {Delving into CLIP latent space for Video Anomaly Recognition}, journal = {Computer Vision and Image Understanding}, author = {Luca Zanella and Benedetta Liberatori and Willi Menapace and Fabio Poiesi and Yiming Wang and Elisa Ricci}, year = {2024}
-    year={2023}
   }
 ---

 We tackle the complex problem of detecting and recognising anomalies in surveillance videos at the